The Lawrence Hart Institute develops the literary insights and instructional methods of teacher/critic Lawrence Hart (1901-1996).

 And if there are identifiable, concrete tools in play, why shouldn’t any dedicated writer be able to pick them up and use them?

-Since Hart’s death in 1996, the seminars have been continued by his son John under the auspices of the Lawrence Hart Institute, a nonprofit corporation created in 1983.
+Since Hart’s death in 1996, the seminars have been continued by his son John Hart under the auspices of the Lawrence Hart Institute, a nonprofit corporation created in 1983.
 In the new century, several successors on this technical path are again calling themselves Activist poets—reviving the imperfect but historically sanctioned label for this manner or pursuing poetic excellence.
+The Insitute also recently became the publisher of Blue Unicorn, an all-poetry literary magazine dating to the 1970s; it is a modestly paying market that gladly receives submissions from across the nation and abroad.

 The challenge Hart articulated is still there for those who want to hear it: